arashshams/Secret_of_Languages/README.md

 In this analysis, I will visually demonstrate how these languages are different is certain attributes.

 ## Datasets
-There are two data sets used in this study the `Languages` and the `Spoken texts` data sets (found here and here).
+There are two data sets used in this study the `Languages` and the `Spoken texts` data sets (found [here](https://github.com/arashshams/Secret_of_Languages/blob/master/languages.csv) and [here](https://github.com/arashshams/Secret_of_Languages/blob/master/spoken-texts.csv)).

-Below is a sneak peek at both datas sets following with an overview of features in each.
+Below is a sneak peek at both data sets following with an overview of features in each.

 ![dataset](./Images/plot_1.png)